-Subject: Record Keeping
+Section II: Employment Policies Subject: Record Keeping

-Federal law requires employers to keep detailed data about their employees.
+Federal and state law requires employers to keep detailed data about their employees.

 - 1. Confidentiality.
-Employee records are maintained in compliance with the law. - A. Confidentiality must be maintained at all times with access limited to employees and their supervisory chain. - B. Lehi City's policy is that only relevant, job-related information is maintained on its employees, that such information is held in strict confidence, and that access is limited only to those who require it for legitimate business reasons. - C. Employees have the opportunity to review their own files in the presence of the City Administrator, or designee, on Lehi City premises during regular business hours.
-It is recommended that an appointment be scheduled if possible. - 2.
-Personnel Files Requirements. - A. General. - i.
+Employee records are maintained in compliance with the law. - a.
+Confidentiality must be maintained at all times with access limited to employees and their supervisory chain. - b.
+Lehi City's policy is that only relevant, job-related information is maintained on its employees, that such information is held in strict confidence, and that access is limited only to those who require it for legitimate business reasons. - c.
+Employees have the opportunity to review their own files in the presence of the City Administrator, or designee, on Lehi City premises during regular business hours.
+It is recommended that an appointment be scheduled if possible.

+2. Personnel Files Requirements

+a.
+General

+- i.
 Personnel files are maintained on each employee and kept by the City Administrator, or designee.
 The record copy (original) of all appropriate personnel information, as set forth hereafter, related to an employee shall be filed in the employee's personnel file. - ii.
-No information from any record placed in an employee's personnel file will be communicated to any person or organization except by the City Administrator, or their designated representative. - iii.
+Personnel files may consist of original paper documents, scanned copies of original documents stored digitally, and/or documents originally produced electronically (e.g. PDFs). - iii.
+No information from any record placed in an employee's personnel file will be communicated to any person or organization except by the City Administrator, or their designated representative. - iv.
 Employees, or their representative designated in writing, may examine the employee's personnel file upon request during normal working hours at Lehi City.
-When a Supervisor requires access to the personnel file of an employee under their supervision for the handling of personnel matters, the supervisor must obtain authorization from the City Administrator, or designee. - B. Contents. - i.
-An employment record; including the employee's job application, resume, interview forms, Employment Eligibility Verification (Form I-9), Employee's Withholding Allowance Certificate (Form W-4), etc. - ii.
-A signed copy of the employee's acknowledgment of receiving access to a copy of the Personnel Policies and Procedures Manual and a copy of the job description for the position the employee currently occupies. - iii.
-Election form to disclose or keep confidential, the employee's home address and home telephone number. - iv.
-All personnel action forms, including: - a.
-Performance evaluations.
+When a Supervisor requires access to the personnel file of an employee under their supervision for the handling of personnel matters, the supervisor must obtain authorization from the City Administrator, or designee.

-Subject Page 1 of 3
+b.
+Contents